 This canyon is highly recommended for those that have the proper skills needed, but whom are not ready for challenging canyons elsewhere in Zion or on the Colorado Plateau.
 At a minimum every member of the group should be well versed in rope skills used by rock climbers/canyoneers and especially in rappelling.

-Even with the bolts in the canyon, this is still a beautiful route.
+Even though the canyon isn't very technical, this is still a beautiful route.
 Highlights include an interesting narrows, high walls, and cold pools.

 Once you acquire the proper skills, Echo is a good first technical canyon and it will give some good practice to inexperienced canyoneers.
 It is also a pleasant and enjoyable romp of a few hours for more experienced or intermediate canyoneers.